AnaTomomi/effects_spatial_smooth/README.md

 4. Create the group masks by running my_make_ind_mask.m (start_from_epi=1)
 5. Average the ROI time-series.
 You may use the script pick_and_save_voxel_ts_wrapper.m for this purpose.
 6. Create the adjacency matrices using the script mycalculate_adjacency.m
+7. Organize the subjects according to the groups where each belongs.
+The script Organize-Subjects.py will help with that.
-7. Regress possible effects due to the place where the subjects were scanned and their mean framewise displacement (MFD).
+8. Regress possible effects due to the place where the subjects were scanned and their mean framewise displacement (MFD).
 The MFD is calculated with the script MFD_calculation.m.
 Use regress_data.py for the regression.
-8. Organize the subjects according to the groups where each belongs.
-The script Organize-Subjects.py will help with that.

 If you want to run the analysis with spheres of fixed radios as ROIs, you need to create the spheres first.
 The script mymake_sphere.m creates such spheres and the script my_correct_origin.m helps to translate the coordinates to the right format.
+After creating the spheres, re-run from step 4.

 ## Analysis
 ### Files